Have you just been to your local grocery store and been tempted by the cabinets full of rotisserie chickens.

 Can dogs eat rotisserie chicken?

-To finish, let me answer the main question whizzing through your mind.
+To finish, let me answer the main question bouncing around inside your head.

 Can dogs eat rotisserie chicken?